 The search for a way to keep track of Jacqueline and ensure she could communicate with her family anytime and anywhere was on.

-“I thought, there must be something like a “Find my phone” style solution or a GPS tracker that we could somehow adapt to help keep Mum safe.
+“I thought, there must be something like a “Find my phone” style solution, personal alarm or a GPS tracker that we could somehow adapt to help keep Mum safe.
 I went searching online and through the Alzheimer’s Association.
 That’s when I found the mCareWatch and realised there’d be no need to adapt anything because someone had already done it.”

 The watch immediately became Jacqueline’s must-have accessory and she’s been wearing it ever since.